Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please contact Captain Smith at 918-371-1000, Monday through Friday, from 8 a.m. to 4 p.m.

-If your trash is missed please call City Hall at 918-371-1010 to schedule a pick-up.
+If your trash is missed by error on part of the city, please call City Hall at 918-371-1010 to schedule a pick-up.
 If you forget to put your trash out, please have your cart out on your next scheduled pick-up day.
 Please have your cart out by 6 a.m. during the summer months to ensure pick-up.

 Automated garbage collection uses a type of container that can be emptied by automated equipment, making the process faster, more efficient, and much safer.
 Each household is furnished with a special container, which the citizen rolls to curbside on garbage collection day or the night before trash day.
 The garbage vehicle is equipped with a lifting mechanism that reaches out to the container placed at its proper location with the opening facing the street, lifts and empties the contents, and returns the container to its original position.